TeamNewPipe/NewPipe/README.md

 Partially due to circumstance, and partially due to its popularity, YouTube is the best supported out of these services.
 If you use or are familiar with any of these other services, please help us improve support for them!
 We're looking for maintainers for SoundCloud and PeerTube.

 If you intend to add a new service, please get in touch with us first!
-Our [docs](https://teamnewpipe.github.io/documentation/) provide more information on how a new service can be added to the app and to the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).
+Our [docs](https://teamnewpipe.github.io/documentation/) provide more information on how a new service can be added to the app and the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).

 ## Description

 NewPipe works by fetching the required data from the official API (e.g. PeerTube) of the service you're using.
 If the official API is restricted (e.g. YouTube) for our purposes, or is proprietary, the app parses the website or uses an internal API instead.
-This means that you don't need an account on any service to use NewPipe.
+This means you don't need an account on any service to use NewPipe.

-Also, since they are free and open source software, neither the app nor the Extractor use any proprietary libraries or frameworks, such as Google Play Services.
+Also, since they are free and open source software, neither the app nor the Extractor uses any proprietary libraries or frameworks, such as Google Play Services.
 This means you can use NewPipe on devices or custom ROMs that do not have Google apps installed.

 ### Features